Change Indicator

 Data for this measure come from the U.S. Census Bureau's American Fact Finder, American Community Survey (ACS) 5-Year Estimates.

 *Please use these estimates with caution.
-The relative size of the margin of error is 10 percentage points or greater, which indicates that this estimate has a large margin of error.
+The relative size of the margin of error may be 10 percentage points or greater, which would indicate that this estimate has a large margin of error.
 This generally occurs when estimate relies on small number of cases.
 To obtain total confidence interval values around the estimates for this indicator please contact Washington KIDS COUNT.

 Notes